 The goal is to use the observed data to draw inferences about a causal estimand $\psi_0$.
 For the purposes of exposition, we initially focus on the counterfactual means $\psi_{\textup{T}} = \E[ Y(1)]$ and $\psi_{\textup{C}} = \E[ Y(0)]$, although the examples of most practical interest are the average treatment effect (ATE) and the average treatment effect on the treated (ATT).

-With minor modification, our identification results can also be applied to more complex estimands, including weighted average treatment effects and policy values of the type considered in \cite{athey2017efficient, confounding_robust_policy_improvement}.
+With minor modification, our identification results can also be applied to more complex estimands, including policy values \citep{athey2017efficient, confounding_robust_policy_improvement} and weighted average treatment effects.
 However, we do not present those extensions in this paper.

-Under the unconfoundedness assumption $(Y(0), Y(1)) \, \indep \, Z \mid X$, all of the above quantities can be consistently estimated using inverse propensity weighting.
-IPW estimators work by reweighting the observed sample by (some function of) the propensity score $e(x) := \PSample(Z = 1 | X = x)$.
-For example, if the estimand of interest is $\psi_{\textup{T}}$, the (stabilized) IPW estimate is given by (\ref{ipw1}).
+Under the unconfoundedness assumption $(Y(0), Y(1)) \, \indep \, Z \mid X$, all of the above quantities can be consistently estimated from the observed data using inverse propensity weighting.
+IPW estimators work by reweighting the observed sample by some function of the propensity score $e(x) := \PSample(Z = 1 | X = x)$.
+For example, if the estimand of interest is $\psi_{\textup{T}}$, the (stabilized) IPW estimator is given by (\ref{ipw1}):